The 1st International Conference on Urban Experience and Design

 April 26, 2019 – 9AM -3:30 PM

-This multidisciplinary event features presentations from researchers, scholars, architects, planners and designers.
-Sessions will explore the implications of embodied cognition, cognitive architecture, biology and evolution, as well as new research methods and techniques for using biometrics in planning, architecture and landscape architecture.
+This multidisciplinary event featured presentations from researchers, scholars, architects, planners and designers.
+Sessions explored the implications of embodied cognition, cognitive architecture, biology and evolution, as well as new research methods and techniques for using biometrics in planning, architecture and landscape architecture.

 For further information or sponsorship opportunities, email Prof. Justin Hollander at firstname.lastname@example.org.

 Photo: Eye tracking shows how people take in Boston City Hall; the shadow study above indicates how people most look at the building in the first 15 seconds, with areas ignored in grey. ©geneticsofdesign.com